 For the elements, for the seasons,

-To sum up, heaven is on the earth.
+In essence, heaven is on earth.

 Shot this on my Annapurna Circuit trek, en route to Muktinath temple, in Mustang, Nepal, a sacred temple for both Buddhists and Hindus.

 Some more pictures of Annapurna Circuit here.

 Shot this on the same trek, en route to Manag, Nepal.
 One of the best and easiest trails with beautiful landscapes dotted with horses and yaks and comforting teahouses.

 A fairyland called Eben am Achensee, Austria.
 All I could think of was, what would it be like to live here?

 And this is the other side of the fairyland.